yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 You need to install update [KB971513](https://support.microsoft.com/en-us/kb/971513) for your Windows.
 You can also download it from here [https://github.com/yinkaisheng/WindowsUpdateKB971513ForIUIAutomation](https://github.com/yinkaisheng/WindowsUpdateKB971513ForIUIAutomation)

-By the way, You'd better run python as administrator, so uiautomation has the right to access controls.
+By the way, You'd better run python as administrator.
+Otherwise uiautomation may fail to enumerate controls under some circumstances.

 --------------------------------------------------------------------------------
 How to use uiautomation?
 run '**automation.py -h**' or '**uiautomation.py -h**'